-We will be screening all students upon their arrival on August 29, 30 or 31 and expect full transparency regarding illness, exposure and recent travel.
+We will be screening all students upon their arrival and expect full transparency regarding illness, exposure and recent travel.
 Any student that is sick or has had an exposure to someone with COVID-19 within the last 14 days should not return to campus at this time.
 Students can expect to undergo screening on a regular basis to identify exposure as well as to enact contact tracing when necessary.
-We have not yet decided if we will require COVID-19 testing prior to or on the day of your return to campus, since there are many questions that still exist around the reliability of testing, what testing will be available to us, and what the state will require.
+All students, faculty and staff will undergo PCR testing upon arrival to campus and students will be quarantined until they receive a negative test result.
+Day students are also asked to quarantine and not return to campus until they receive a negative test result.
+Students, faculty and staff will also be re-tested for COVID-19 at 14 days.

-At this time, we are expecting everyone will be wearing masks throughout the day.
+We expect everyone to wear masks throughout the day.
 We ask families to send their children to school with five masks, and recommend they are 3-layers thick (the current WHO guideline for best protection).
+“Neck gaiters” or “Buffs” are not suitable replacements for masks and may not be worn.

 We are very fortunate that our residential program is more familial with smaller dorms than at most other schools.
 These smaller dorms fit nicely within the current guidelines for bathroom facility use, numbers permitted per gathering in common spaces, and physical distancing.
 To that end, although there will be restrictions in place within our dormitories, at this time, we are planning to house current and incoming boarding students in their assigned singles and doubles upon arrival to campus.